(I Want to) Come Home: Release

 The song was released as a single in online music stores on 1 March 2010.
-According to Amazon.com, the song is not included on the soundtrack to the film.
+The song is not included on the soundtrack to the film.
 Its original and demo versions were released on The 7" Singles Box on 2 December 2022.
 The song was nominated for a Golden Globe Award for Best Original Song, but did not win, losing the award to "The Weary Kind", from Crazy Heart, by Ryan Bingham.

 Cover version

 In 2012, Tom Jones released a recording of the song on his studio album, Spirit in the Room.